rodainahassan/ionic-rating/README.md

-# ionic-rating
+# ionic4-rating

-A native Ionic 3+ rating stars component.
+A native Ionic 4 rating stars component forked from [ionic-rating](https://www.npmjs.com/package/ionic-rating) to support new Ionic 4 components.

 ## How to install?

-`npm i -S ionic-rating`
+`npm i ionic4-rating`

 ## How to use: